Ma7eer/Fake-Weather-Api-Starter/README.md

 # Fake-Weather-Api

-This is the starter file for my articles
+This is the starter file for part on of my article on medium